mehedi-sharif/soulspring/content/_index.md

   subtitle: ''
   faq_list:
   - title: How is Soul Spring different?
-    content: 'Soul Spring is a one-of-a-kind bio individualized holistic wellness center that goes beyond treating symptoms and helps the body naturally heal itself.
+    content: 'Soul Spring is a one-of-a-kind bio-individualized holistic wellness center that goes beyond treating symptoms and helps the body naturally heal itself.
 Our innovative approach starts with non-invasive diagnostics and assessments which explore the deeper causes of symptoms, ailments, and chronic health conditions.